 A Cesspool is merely a holding tank designed for the containment of sewage.
 Cesspools are typically constructed from fibreglass and are designed to be installed underground.
 A cesspool has one inlet for the connection of foul drainage and one socket for the connection of a vent.
 A cesspool doesn’t have an outlet.
 Therefore, if a soakaway / drainage field is present then an alternative form of sewage tank is installed, most likely a septic tank.

 Cesspools should not be confused with septic tanks.
 Septic tanks provide partial treatment of sewage and have an outlet which connects to an underground soakaway / drainage field.
 Click here for further information on septic tanks.

-A Cesspool would require frequent emptying by a Licensed Waste Carrier, and as a result, can cost the owner of the cesspool thousands of pounds per year in emptying charges.
+A Cesspool would require frequent emptying by a Licensed Waste Carrier.
+As a result, this can cost the owner of the cesspool thousands of pounds per year in emptying charges.
 A cesspool should only be installed in situations where an alternative waste water disposal method cannot be achieved.

-Some cesspools can be ‘converted’ into small sewage treatment systems by installing a Mantair conversion unit.
-The Mantair unit is designed to fit within an existing cesspool or septic tank, ‘converting’ the existing tank into small sewage treatment system.
-After installation of the Mantair unit the cesspool tank would only require emptying on an annual basis.
+Some septic tanks and cesspools can be ‘converted’ into small sewage treatment systems by installing a Mantair conversion unit.
+The Mantair unit is designed to fit within an existing tank structure.
+This converts the existing tank into a small sewage treatment system.

 The treated effluent produced from the Mantair unit is suitable for discharge direct to a natural watercourse, or underground soakaway / drainage field.
-The Environment Agency recognises the Mantair unit as a sewage treatment system and authorises its use under Permit Certification, allowing the treated effluent from the system to be discharged directly into natural watercourses.
-Click here for further information on cesspool conversion.
+The Environment Agency recognises the Mantair unit as a sewage treatment system and authorises its use under Permit Certification.
+This allows the treated effluent from the system to be discharged directly into natural watercourses.
+Click here for further information on septic tank and cesspool conversion.